ritz078/embed-js/README.md

       //Set google map location embed
       // Use @(place-name) to use this feature .
 Eg: @(Sydney) locationEmbed       :true,
+      mapOptions        : {
+            //'place' or 'streetview' or 'view'
+            mode: 'place'
+      },
       //Instructs the library whether or not to highlight code syntax. highlightCode     : true,
       //Instructs the library whether or not embed the tweets